toscanosaul/saul/index.md

 <br />
-I got my PhD in Operations Research from Cornell in the U.S., and B.Sc. in Mathematics at the University of Guanajuato in Mexico.
+I got my PhD in Operations Research from Cornell in the U.S., and B.Sc. in Mathematics from the University of Guanajuato in Mexico.